 In 2014, he published Smaller Faster Lighter Denser Cheaper: How Innovation Keeps Proving the Catastrophists Wrong.
 In National Review, John Daniel Davidson wrote “the other big theme of Bryce’s book: The enemies of innovation, by and large, are environmentalists who claim to be defenders of the ‘natural’ world — so long as it does not include humanity….The data, which Bryce applies in heavy doses, add up to this: In almost every corner of the global economy, innovation is increasing efficiency and in the process driving up profits and creating wealth and prosperity.”

-In March 2020, his longtime publisher, PublicAffairs, will publish his sixth book: A Question of Power: Electricity and the Wealth of Nations.
+In March 2020, his longtime publisher, PublicAffairs, published his sixth book: A Question of Power: Electricity and the Wealth of Nations.
 Here’s the summary:

 In the ancient world it was guns, germs, and steel that determined the fates of people and nations; now, more than ever, it is electricity.